 Flat Feet in Infants and Children

+Infants and toddlers are flat footed because their arches are not fully developed.
 Most infants exhibit flat feet, but this is normal since most infants still have baby fat, which hides the arch formation.
+Arches begin to develop when a person reaches childhood, or by the age of 3–5.
 As the child grows and learns to walk, the soft tissues in the foot begin to tighten and form the arch.
 In most cases, the child will grow out of the condition and develop an arch before reaching adolescence.
 It’s important to remember that the muscles, bones, tendons, and ligaments are still in development.
+By the time the child has reached double digits in age, he or she should have developed normal arches.
 Children who complain of pain and have flat feet may suffer from a condition known as tarsal coalition.
 Tarsal coalition occurs when two or more bones in the foot fuse together.
 This causes great pain while walking, and shoes with arches are not helpful and can make the condition worse.

 Flat Feet in Adults

 By adulthood, most people develop normal arches.
 However, many adults endure physiologic or structural changes that cause deformity in their foot, which typically results in a condition known as adult-acquired flatfoot deformity or AAFD.
 Older adults (i.e., people 60–70 years old) are said to be more prone to pronation and pes planus because they don’t participate in activities as often, gain weight with age, and have biomechanical imbalances.